Tori Murden

-Victoria Murden McClure (born March 6, 1963) is an athlete, adventurer, chaplain, lawyer, and university administrator who was the first woman and the first American to row solo across the Atlantic Ocean, which she did in 1999.
+Victoria Murden McClure (born March 6, 1963) is an athlete, adventurer, chaplain, lawyer, and university administrator.
+In 1999, she became the first woman and first American to row solo across the Atlantic Ocean.
 She was also the first woman and first American to ski to the geographic South Pole and the first woman to climb the Lewis Nunatak in the Antarctic.

 Early life and education

-McClure was born on March 6, 1963 in Brooksville, Florida and as a child moved to Connecticut and then to Pennsylvania.
+Murden McClure was born on March 6, 1963 in Brooksville, Florida and as a child moved to Connecticut and then to Pennsylvania.
 At the age of fifteen, she moved in with her grandmother in Louisville, Kentucky, to attend the Louisville Collegiate School from which she graduated in 1981.
 She went on to Smith College, earning a bachelor's degree in psychology in 1985.
 She followed that with a Master of Divinity from Harvard Divinity School in 1989, a J.D. from the University of Louisville School of Law in 1995, and a Master of Fine Arts in writing from Spalding University.

 Solo row across the Atlantic

-Thirty-six years old at the time, she rowed for eighty-one days, traveling 4,767 km, starting from the Canary Islands and finishing at Guadeloupe on December 3, 1999.
+Thirty-six years old at the time, Murden McClure rowed for 81 days, traveling 4,767 km, starting from the Canary Islands and finishing at Guadeloupe on December 3, 1999.
 Her boat, Pearl, was twenty-three feet long, four feet high, and six feet wide and weighed about 1800 pounds.
 It was her second trip across the ocean, her first one cut short due to the hurricane season in 1998.

-She wrote a memoir about her experiences, A Pearl in the Storm: How I Found My Heart in the Middle of the Ocean, published by HarperCollins in 2009.
+Her memoir about the experiences, A Pearl in the Storm: How I Found My Heart in the Middle of the Ocean, was published by HarperCollins in 2009.

 Antarctic

-Murden is also noted for her 700-mile ski across the South Pole (the first woman to ski to the South Pole), and she was the first woman to climb the Lewis Nunatak in the Antarctic.
+Murden McClure is also noted for her 700-mile ski across the South Pole (the first woman to ski to the South Pole), and she was the first woman to climb the Lewis Nunatak in the Antarctic.

 Other activities

-McClure worked as a chaplain at Boston City Hospital, the executive director of a shelter for homeless women, and a public policy analyst for the Mayor of Louisville, and she worked for the boxer and humanitarian Muhammad Ali.
+Murden McClure worked as a chaplain at Boston City Hospital, the executive director of a shelter for homeless women, and a public policy analyst for the Mayor of Louisville, and she worked for the boxer and humanitarian Muhammad Ali.

 On June 1, 2010, she became the president of Spalding University, a private Catholic university in Louisville, Kentucky.
 She retired in 2024.

-She was the chair of the Board of the National Outdoor Leadership School.